ffund/tcp-ip-essentials/lab-dynamic-basic/rip.md

 so that all addresses from 10.10.0.0-10.10.255.255 will be enabled for RIP.
 (Note: this syntax is slightly different in FRR then in Cisco IOS.)
 Then run `exit` twice, until you are back in the regular FRR shell (not in config mode).

 RIPv2 multicasts its routing table every 30 seconds to the multicast IP address 224.0.0.9.
 Use `tcpdump` to capture these messages on each network segment for about a minute or two.
-On router-1, run
+On romeo, run

 ```
 sudo tcpdump -en -i $(ip route get 10.10.61.0 | grep -oP "(?<=dev )[^ ]+") -w $(hostname -s)-net61-rip.pcap
 ```

-On router-2, run
+On hamlet, run

 ```
 sudo tcpdump -en -i $(ip route get 10.10.62.0 | grep -oP "(?<=dev )[^ ]+") -w $(hostname -s)-net62-rip.pcap
 ```

-On router-3, run
+On othello, run

 ```
 sudo tcpdump -en -i $(ip route get 10.10.63.0 | grep -oP "(?<=dev )[^ ]+") -w $(hostname -s)-net63-rip.pcap
 ```

-On router-4, run
+On petruchio, run

 ```
 sudo tcpdump -en -i $(ip route get 10.10.64.0 | grep -oP "(?<=dev )[^ ]+") -w $(hostname -s)-net64-rip.pcap